The three demo APIs and their packs

 offline without it.

-What it demonstrates: heavy entity sharing, a coalescing factor of 38.5× (963 reads asked → 25 SQL queries), which is exactly where T3’s observed sharing and learned batch-size curves earn their keep over T2 (the case study).
+What it demonstrates: heavy entity sharing, a coalescing factor of 38.5× (963 reads asked → 25 SQL queries), which is exactly the API shape that needs T3’s observed sharing and learned batch-size curves (the case study).
 Packs are committed at all three tiers so you can quote the same query at each fidelity and watch the detail sections appear.

 Committed packs: